joshgallantt/Mercury/README.md

 </div>

 Mercury is a lightweight and easy to use HTTP client for Swift that includes many quality of life features out of the box.
-It designed to remove networking boilerplate so you can focusing on building your app.
+Its designed to remove networking boilerplate so you can focusing on building your app.

 ## <br><br> Features